ioannisioannou16/netflix-imdb/README.md

 # Netflix - IMDB
 A Tampermonkey script to show IMDB ratings on Netflix.

 It adds IMDB ratings to the title overlay, title details and similar titles.
-Take a look to the included screenshots.
+Take a look to the attached screenshots.

 ## Installation
 1) Install [tampermonkey](https://tampermonkey.net) extension